HawkTom/Homework/AI Review .md

   - expand node $n$ has the minimal $f(n) = h(n) + g(n)$
   - It is complete.
 And it is optimal.
   - **the prove of optimality if A***
+- Generate admissible heuristics
+  - from relaxed problems
+  - from sub-problem
+  - from experience

 ### Optimization